sabeehtaqi/projects/anamal08/README.md

 ## Bicycling in DC

-Show the location of Capital Bakeshare stations and bake trails in Washington DC
+Show the location of Capital Bakeshare stations and bike trails in Washington DC

 ### Data